LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 Some of you might be thinking to yourselves - _What about using closures?_

 Exactly!
-Indeed, its closures that enables hooks to remember state, as well as implement other stateful behavior!
+Indeed, it's closures that enables hooks to remember state, as well as implement other stateful behavior!

 Some facts about React hooks:

 - Hooks are a way to add reusable stateful behavior to Function Components (they are unnecessary and won't work in class components).
 - Hooks themselves are functions and must be named beginning with the word `use` as in `useEffect`.
 - Hooks must be called at the top-level of the function and cannot be called conditionally.
-For example, a hook cannot be used within an `if` statement.
+For example, a hook cannot be called within an `if` statement.
 Basically, React must be able to depend on every hook being called in the exact same order every time the component renders (is invoked by React).
 - It's possible to create custom hooks if the built-in hooks don't satisfy your cravings.

 ## Add State to a Function Component Using the `useState` Hook